Experience the Art and Life of Frida Kahlo with a Convenient Ticket Package in Mexico City

 The second stop, Anahuacalli, is a fascinating complement.
 Built by Rivera, it houses his collection of pre-Hispanic art, and visitors often find it a thought-provoking contrast to Kahlo’s more personal and emotional works.
 Presenting the same ticket at the Anahuacalli ticket office grants access without extra hassle, and reviews suggest that many appreciated the unique artifacts and architectural style.

-- CDMX: visit the Museum of Anthropology and Templo Mayor, option to Teotihuacán
+- CDMX: Guided Tour of the National Museum of Anthropology

 Digital Guide: An Added Layer of Insight